Ten Worst LinkedIn Profile Mistakes

 Don't fill it with hype

 Avoid self-aggrandising hyperbole and clichés, such as describing yourself as an Acknowledged Expert or being Results-Driven.
-Nobody believes that horse manure.
+Nobody believes that stuff.
 You'll just come across as being arrogant, insecure, and self-involved.

 Your headline is also important because it's heavily weighted relative to other information in any LinkedIn search - so why not choose a few keywords that potential customers will search for, and find you with?